 All these have very serious consequences for individuals affected and the overall society, and the damages are very hard to quantify.
-That’s where General Data Protection Regulation (GDPR) steps in to protect the rights of consumers by providing them with more control over who has access to their personal information and hold corporates accountable to how they collect and process information.
+That’s where the General Data Protection Regulation (GDPR) steps in to protect the rights of consumers by providing them with more control over who has access to their personal information and hold corporations accountable for how they collect and process information.

-GDPR requires that enterprises take significant measures to protect consumer information.
+The GDPR requires that enterprises take significant measures to protect consumer information.
 All enterprise software vendors are re-evaluating how they store and manage sensitive data.
-As the leading Robotic Process Automation platform, Automation Anywhere provides the most comprehensive set of security features in the industry including:
+As the leading Robotic Process Automation platform, Automation Anywhere provides the most comprehensive set of security features in the industry, including:

-RPA platforms touch many ERP tools and a massive amount of data in your organization.
+Robotic Process Automation (RPA) platforms touch many enterprise resource planning (ERP) tools and a massive amount of data in your organization.
 If you are using or considering RPA platforms, follow up regarding the security controls for GDPR environments with your vendor.

-If you are currently relying upon manual processing to handle customer data, any human errors could affect your company’s compliance.
+If you are currently relying on manual processing to handle customer data, any human errors could affect your company’s compliance.
 Regardless of how careful you are, there is always room for error, and your company is never entirely safe from non-compliance.
-RPA helps you automate the processes defined by your legal and business teams to be GDPR compliant.
-Here are some ways Automation Anywhere customers are utilizing bots to help them with compliance.
+RPA helps you automate the processes defined by your legal and business teams to be GDPR-compliant.
+Here are some ways Automation Anywhere customers are using bots to help them with compliance:

-With all the data collected from sensors, IoT devices and office systems, an organization must be able to document all the data it holds, where it came from, and how it uses that data.
+With all the data collected from sensors, Internet of Things (IoT) devices, and office systems, an organization must be able to document all the data it holds, where it came from, and how it uses that data.
 Organizations must always be able to submit up-to-date reports to the data protection authority.
-When it comes to personal data, GDPR requires companies to purge it once the defined holding period has been reached.
+When it comes to personal data, the GDPR requires companies to purge it once the defined holding period has been reached.

 Here’s where RPA can help.
-Bots are employed to automate the process of masking identifiable PII data across applications.
+Bots are employed to automate the process of masking personally identifiable information (PII) data across applications.
 Natural language processing (NLP) enables bots to recognize PII data that does not meet an established policy and generate alerts to intercept the issue.